 I started working on Takoma Junction revitalization in 2010 and subsequently co-chaired the city’s Takoma Junction Task Force.
 Later, as a council member, I voted to accept NDC’s proposal for mixed-use development of the site, with eleven apartments above retail space, with accommodations for the Co-op including space for on-lot deliveries.
 The site is walkable and bikeable and well served by transit.
 Apartments there could be built without residential parking, minimizing traffic impact.
 But that project wasn’t to be.
 Developer NDC pulled a bait-and-switch, and a council majority went along.

-Myself, I was the only City Council member who opposed NDC’s 2015 replacement of the on-lot Co-op delivery solution with a layby service lane.
+Myself, I was the only City Council member who opposed NDC’s 2015 elimination of apartments from the site plan and their (possibly later) replacement of the on-lot Co-op delivery solution with a layby service lane.
 My council colleague Jarrett Smith OKed this switch.
-NDC also eliminated the apartments they had proposed.
-Again I was the only council member who objected.

 In 2016, the City Council and NDC moved forward with Development Agreement with a layby delivery lane.
 And now, after years of contention, the revised NDC plan is dead, repudiated by the City Council and rejected by authorities including the Montgomery County Planning Board.